Arbitration Attorneys in Columbus

 Resolving a Dispute through Arbitration

 Arbitration is an alternative dispute resolution method that more closely resembles traditional litigation.
-It is more formal and adversarial than mediation, but can be faster, more confidential, and less expensive than a trial in a court.
+It is more formal and adversarial than mediation, but it can be much faster, more confidential, and less expensive than a trial in a court.
 During an arbitration hearing, the parties will present evidence to an arbitrator.
 The arbitrator is a qualified individual who may be a respected lawyer, a former judge, or someone with a similar background.
 This arbitrator acts as a judge, being given the power to decide the dispute.
 The decision given by the arbitrator will be binding on both parties.
-Many people choose arbitration when they cannot reach an agreement on one or more issues, but still prefer some of the benefits of the mediation process.
+Many people choose arbitration when they cannot reach an agreement on one or more issues, but they prefer a confidential arbitration as opposed to a trial in a public courtroom, and they want a faster hearing and decision than what is typically possible in a court trial.

 The Right Solution for Your Family Legal Dispute